Best Practices for Tags

-There are considerable advantages to be gained by grouping tags according to their purpose in your application.
+It's helpful to group tags according to their purpose in your application.
 Whether it be by state, zone, station, mechanism or controller, there is always a logical way to organize tags.
 In particular, make use of Context tags as a parent to group tags that relate to one another.
-Instructions are provided in: Design Your Own Tags

-For large applications (many thousand tags) you might need extra Alarm Databases, in which case those should be the parent tags of I/O within a region.
+For large applications (many thousand tags) you might need extra Alarm Databases, in which case those should be the parent for a group.

 Tag naming (See also: Naming Rules)

 - The name of a context (the parent of a hierarchy) should be specific, such as "Site A" or "Mixer 1".

 - The name of a tag describing an I/O address should either use a standard such as ISA-5.1 - Instrumentation Symbols and Identification, or it should be generic.
 "Flow Rate" rather than "Site A Flow Rate".